The famous physicist Albert Einstein once said ‘Life is like riding a bicycle to keep your balance you must keep moving’.

 Have you heard the saying ‘failing forward’?
 This is what you do when you fall in life or in business.
 There is no fail!
 Just like the invention of the light bulb.
 Thomas Edison said “I have not failed 10,000 times.
 I have successfully discovered 10,000 ways to not make a light bulb.”

 The most important lesson you and I can learn here is if we fall, get up and try again.

 When out cycling you would seldom have only a straight path and no obstacles.
 There will be corners, junctions and people or items to serve around.
 As you serve on your bike you may go slightly off balance and need to adjust your speed, positioning or course.
 This is the same in life.
 Things come along in life that causes us to go off balance.
 Things like job loss, exams, illness, fear of the unknown.

 I have found that I have had to readjust many times over.
 I’ve changed route due to obstacles.
 In some instances, I’ve gone back to putting on training wheels to overcome the obstacle.
 Learning new skills or relearning.
 Other times I’ve changed direction.

-Last year, I changed direction away from university study.
-I was a mature student studying ‘Social Science’ when I realised that I wanted to work for myself.
-So, I stopped university study and commenced learning digital skills via an online education platform.
+Last year, I changed direction away from university study for a while.
+I needed some time out to think about the degree and reasons I’m studying and how it was going to link to self employment.
+So, I paused university study and focussed on learning digital skills via an online education platform.